-Robin Levison Dale McNamara Simon Napoli
+Robin Levison Dale McNamara Simon Napoli Glenn Molloy

-Directors have been in office since the start of the financial year to the date of this report, unless otherwise noted.
+Glenn Molloy was appointed to the Board on 31 July, 2024.
+All other Directors have been in office since the start of the financial year to the date of this report, unless otherwise noted.